collabsoft/forge-apps-ui-example/README.md

 ## Using the example

-This example app will affect issue create dialog for every project and issue type combination in the pre-alpha version of Issue Adjustments
+This example app will affect issue create dialog for configured project and issue types.

+### Project type support
+Currently, Issue Adjustments only supports company-managed software projects.
+Other project types, like Jira Service Management or team-managed projects, will not work with Issue Adjustments at this stage.

+You can read more about the difference [here](https://support.atlassian.com/jira-software-cloud/docs/what-are-team-managed-and-company-managed-projects/).

 ## License